-Botulin toxin injections can be helpful for severe Darier disease of the skin folds as they reduce sweating and this option can be discussed with your dermatologist.
+Botulinum toxin injections has been reported in a small number of patients and may be helpful for severe Darier disease.
+This can be helpful in reducing sweating and can be discussed with your dermatologist.

 What can I do?

 Most people with Darier disease lead a normal life and have no other medical problems.
 Simple measures recommended to try and keep the skin condition controlled have been mentioned above.
 It is important to monitor and inspect your skin regularly and if you notice any changes or have any concerns please report these to your GP or Dermatologist.